Get started with text analysis in Microsoft Foundry

 • Region: Select any of the AI Foundry recommended regions in this list

-3. Select Create.
+4. Select Create.
 Wait for your project to be created.
 It may take a few minutes.
-After creating or selecting a project in the new Foundry portal, it should open in a page similar to the following image:
+After creating or selecting a project in the new Foundry portal, it should open in a page similar to the following image (you may need to close any quick start pages that are displayed):

 Screenshot of the Foundry project home page.